uktrade/matchbox/docs/server/cli.md

 # Command Line Interface

 Matchbox comes with a Command Line Interface (CLI) that allows users to perform certain management tasks.
-It also allows users to access the interactive entity evaluation tool, which is documented [here](evaluation.md).

 To run the CLI:
 ```bash